AlexxNB/svelte-chota/docs_src/src/pages/install.md

     comment="The easiest way"
 >

-Another way to import `chota` without Rollup's config changing is using CDN.
-In this case internet connection required for users of your app.
+Another way to import `chota` without changing Rollup's config is using a CDN.
+In this case an internet connection is required for users of your app.

 1.&nbsp;Install `svelte-chota`